-There are only certain types of DME, known as "capped rental" DME, that qualify for conversion from rental to member ownership.
-Capped Rental DME includes items such as wheelchairs, continuous positive airway pressure (CPAP) devices and nebulizers.
+There are certain types of durable medical equipment that are not eligible for conversion from rental to member ownership, including but not limited to: oxygen, ventilators and power mobility.
 Before converting an equipment rental to member ownership, we may need documentation from your provider stating that you continue to use the equipment and that it is still medically necessary.

 Not all Geisinger Gold network DME Suppliers are contracted for rent to own conversion.
-For more information about "capped rental" DME and which network DME suppliers offer a rent to own option, please call Geisinger Gold at (800) 498-9731, Monday through Friday from 8am to 8pm for more information.
+For more information about rent to own DME and which network DME suppliers offer a rent to own option, please call Member Services (phone numbers are printed on the back cover of this booklet).